A systems integrator is a unique animal that finds pleasure in connecting unlike systems to produce a system or solution of superior functionality.

 What is a Systems Integrator?

-A systems integrator is a unique animal that finds pleasure in connecting unlike systems to produce a system or solution of superior functionality.
 Often multi-disciplined, an Integrator should demonstrate superior expertise in particular chosen technologies and often employ carefully developed processes and approaches to implementation and design.
 It is this systems’ engineering approach and capability that often differentiates an Integrator from product suppliers and consultants.

 Good design starts with the end in mind.
 Of course, clear requirements are paramount to building the right infrastructure, but what we don’t always do naturally is set up criteria for measuring the performance of what is delivered.
 The end result should also be built upon clearly defined objectives; objectives, which should have been cost justified and explained in a business case or design brief.
 Setting high performance requirements which are over and above the basis of the core design, is also a trap to be avoided.
 This can be seen in design requirements that have conflicting interests.
 For example, as system may specify high availability but fail to specify system availability.
 Extending this concept further, system availability may be specified but there may not be budget or resources set aside to conduct Reliability, Availability and Maintainability studies at the outset.